-The ClimEx climate data ensemble is able to reproduce an NAO-like pattern with realistic temporal and spatial characteristics over the North Atlantic and corresponding response patterns in Central Europe.
-Ensemble mean information aggregates several realizations and so differences towards the single ERA-I realization are to be expected.
-However, results show that the ERA-I pattern may in general be seen as being "embedded" in the RCM or GCM inter-member spread, implying that GCM, RCM and the reference data share comparable climate statistics.
+The ClimEx climate data ensemble is able to reproduce a NAO-like pattern with realistic temporal and spatial characteristics over the North Atlantic and corresponding response patterns in central Europe.
+Ensemble mean information aggregates several realizations, and so differences towards the single ERA-I realization are to be expected.
+However, results show that the ERA-I pattern may in general be seen as being "embedded" in the RCM or GCM inter-member spread, implying that the GCM, RCM and reference data share comparable climate statistics.

-Regarding temperature, Europe is commonly seen as divided into a region with positive NAO-response correlations in the north and negative correlations in the south (see e.g., Woollings et al., 2015).
-The first is found in the here presented results, the latter is not clearly visible in the chosen domain. nSAT sd is correlated negatively with the NAO, pointing towards less

-450 temperature variability in winters with positive NAO phases, and a higher variability during negative phases.
-Correlations of PR sums and NAO are in accordance with the prevalence of large-scale (frontal) precipitation in winter which might be affected if the large-scale circulation is altered due to the NAO.
+Regarding temperature, Europe is commonly seen as divided into a region with positive NAO-response correlations in the north and negative correlations in the south (see, e.g., Woollings et al., 2015).
+The first is found in the herepresented results; the latter is not clearly visible in the chosen domain. nSAT SD is correlated negatively with the NAO, pointing towards less temperature variability in winters with positive NAO phases and a higher variability during negative phases.
+Correlations of PR sums and NAO are in accordance with the prevalence of large-scale (frontal) precipitation in